p2eengineering/kalp-studio-documentation/docs/Introduction/What-is-kalp-wallet.md

 # Kalp Wallet Overview

-Kalp wallet is an advanced, versatile cryptocurrency wallet designed to support multiple blockchain networks and cater to a wide range of user needs and security preferences.
-It provides users with seamless and secure management of their digital assets through various wallet types, including Self-Custodial, Custodial, and MPC (Multi-Party Computation) wallets.
-This overview highlights the key features, supported networks, wallet types, and core functionalities of the Kalp wallet.
+Kalp Wallet is a versatile cryptocurrency wallet that enables you to manage digital assets across multiple blockchain networks.
+It offers a range of wallet types—Self-Custodial, Custodial, and MPC (Multi-Party Computation)—so you can choose the level of control and security that suits your needs.
+This document provides an overview of the wallet's key features, supported blockchain networks, and core functionalities.

 ## Key Features

-- **Blockchain Support**: Kalp  wallet supports the proprietary Kalp Tantra blockchain.
+- **Blockchain Support**: Kalp Wallet supports the proprietary Kalp DLT blockchain.
 - **Diverse Wallet Options**: Users can choose from Self-Custodial, Custodial, and MPC wallets, each offering different levels of control and security.
 - **Secure Transaction Signing**: The wallet supports signing transactions for various function types, ensuring secure interactions with supported blockchains.
 - **Smart Contract Deployment**: Kalp wallet facilitates the deployment of smart contracts on supported blockchains, providing a streamlined process for developers.